 Are your kids back to school and you feel like the minority language is taking a hit?

 Your children are back to school and all the progress they have made during the summer with their minority language(s) seems to be vanishing in front of your eyes.
 Bad news: You are right, once the kids are back to school, their minority language will take a hit.
 Good news: Your kids’ language skills will not disappear.
 No worries, as soon as you are back in an environment where your kids need to speak the minority language, their language skills will pop back into action as quickly as you thought they had lost them.

-But what can you do once the kids are back to school to keep up their minority language skills?
+But what can you do once the kids are back to school to maintain their minority language skills?